-FastAnnotator is currently under updating.
+FastAnnotator is currently under maintenance.

 Recent development in the high-throughput sequencing (HTS) technology makes it feasible to sequence the complete transcriptome from a non-model organism or even metatranscriptome from environmental samples.
 The next challenge after generating hundreds of millions of sequences is to annotate these transcripts and classify the transcripts based on their putative functions.
 Since most of the biological scientists do not have knowledge to install Linux based software packages or to maintain different databases used for transcript annotation, we developed an automatic annotation tool with easy-to-use interface.